 Cost: Approximately IDR 2,000,000

-A Wholly Foreign-Owned Enterprise (WFOE, sometimes incorrectly written as WOFE) is a common investment vehicle for Indonesia-based business wherein foreign parties (individuals or corporate entities) can incorporate a foreign-owned limited liability company.
+A limited liability corporation s a common investment vehicle for Indonesia-based business wherein foreign parties (individuals or corporate entities) can incorporate in the country.

 Such problems often include profit not being maximized, leakage of the foreign firm’s intellectual property and the potential for joint venture partners to set up in competition against the foreign firm after siphoning off knowledge and expertise.

-The steps for setting up a WFOE are explained in detail below.
+The steps for setting up a LLC are explained in detail below.

 1. Pay fees for obtaining clearance of the company name at a bank